 Chair: The ultimate in a simple nightstand: position a chair next to the bed.
 A wooden kitchen chair works well for this, and can easily be painted to suit your bedroom décor.
 Give it a smooth and shiny coat of metallic silver or gold if you like a contemporary style, or paint it white and rub away the edges for a more shabby, distressed appearance.

 Bookshelf: Slip a bookshelf into the spot beside your bed, and now you have enough space to store all sorts of things.
 Add a few pretty baskets or boxes to the mix, and you can store clothing accessories and jewelry, toiletry items, important papers, and all the various items that are difficult to house elsewhere.
-And of course, there's ample room for your book, box of Kleenex, and glass of water.
+And of course, there's ample room for your book, box of tissues, and a glass of water.

 While a good mattress is worth a splurge, there is no reason to go broke paying for expensive bedroom furniture.
 With so many alternatives to the traditional nightstand, you probably already have the perfect item in your home, just waiting to serve a new purpose in the bedroom.